cs50nestm/web/pong/README.md

 }
 ```

+Instead of just reversing the xspeed when you have a ball-paddle collision, feel free to make this a bit more exciting by assigning a random value to xspeed.

+And finally, if you have time, see if you can stop the game and display "Game Over" when one player reaches 10 points!

 ## Getting Started

 You can start by copying one of the folders you've used before for a prior p5 project, or download the starter folder as outlined here.